Shyrone Stith

-Shyrone Stith (born April 2, 1978) is an American former professional football running back in the National Football League (NFL) for the Jacksonville Jaguars and Indianapolis Colts.
-He played college football at Virginia Tech and was selected in the seventh round of the 2000 NFL draft.
+Shyrone Stith (born April 2, 1978) is an American former professional football player who was a running back in the National Football League (NFL) for the Jacksonville Jaguars and Indianapolis Colts.
+He played college football for the Virginia Tech Hokies and was selected in the seventh round of the 2000 NFL draft.
 After Stith’s professional playing career he became a physical education teacher for Arlington public schools where he currently works.